Stephen D.English (Irish) Ireland

 Voice Crafters represents vetted, professional Irish English voice actors who are on the top of their game!

 Need the perfect voice for your creative project?
 Our narrators can deliver broadcast-ready voice recordings for:

 and any other type of voice over you throw at us!

 Work with your favorite voice talent through our online platform, or – if you have a big project requiring our management, just let us know!

-Need help with these supplemental services?
+We can help with any of these supplemental services:

 - Professional subtitling